-Threat Against Melania Trump Serious – Talk About Felony For Bow Wow?
+Threat Against Melania Trump Serious: Talk About Felony For Bow Wow?
 [Opinion]

 Rapper Bow Wow’s tweet addressing President Donald Trump and threatening Melania Trump dropped jaws last week, which might have been Bow Wow’s intention.
-This week the only jaw dropping may be Bow Wow’s as it is reported that his tweet may qualify as a felony offense.
+This week, the only jaw dropping may be Bow Wow’s, as it is reported that his tweet may qualify as a felony offense.

 Digital Music reports that Bow Wow’s threat to Donald Trump regarding Melania “could qualify as a felony.”
 Bow Wow’s tweet came on the heels of the controversial music video that Snoop Dogg released.
-In that video a President Trump look-alike was dressed up as a clown and Snoop Dogg aims a prop gun at him and pulls the trigger.
+In that video, a President Trump lookalike was dressed up as a clown, and Snoop Dogg aimed a prop gun at him and pulled the trigger.
 Out of the gun comes a flag with the word “Bang” written on it.

 Here’s What Bow Wow Thinks About Criticism Of His Headazz Melania Trump Tweet https://t.co/LlY59fJNsy pic.twitter.com/Rxuz8mC3Me